-Eye lubricants are medications used to relieve dry, irritated eyes.
+Eye lubricants are medicines used to relieve dry, irritated eyes.

 Eye lubricants come as eye drops or ointments.
-They are used to keep the eye moist and reduce symptoms of dry eyes such as burning, itching, and feeling as if something is in the eye.
+They are used to keep the eye moist and reduce symptoms of irritated or dry eyes such as burning and itching.
 They also help to protect the eye from injury and infection.
-They are often called artificial tears.

 There are many eye lubricants available with various ingredients such as carmellose, dextran, polyvinyl alcohol, glycerin, hypromellose, polyvinyl alcohol, povidone, or macrogol and propylene glycol.
 For a full list, check the back of the package.
 The choice of eye lubricant will depend on a few things such as the cause and severity of your symptoms.
 Eye lubricants comes as eye drops or eye ointment.

 Eye drops are more commonly used than eye ointments.
 Eye drops are formulated to be a certain viscosity (thickness) which affects how long they stay in the eye.
 Some eye drops are thin (like water) and do not stay in the eye for very long.
 They are used for mild symptoms and are only used when symptoms occur.
 Other eye drops are thicker and stay in the eye for longer.
 These are usually used for moderate to severe symptoms and are used regularly a few times a day.